Session Date-Application DeadlineProgram Fee$4,800Faculty ChairProgram Director

 Executive Core Qualifications (ECQs): This program aligns with one or more Executive Core Qualifications.

-Traditionally, many government policies are designed on the basis of how people should behave and an assumption that this behavioral is rational.
-Yet both individuals and organizations make many decisions that systematically depart from what is rational.
+Traditionally, many government policies are designed on the assumption that people behave rationally.
 The result?
 Policies that are ineffective or even backfire.

 Behavioral Insights and Public Policy will provide you with: